DPS0340/DPS0340/README.md

 VS Code: Such a good editor
 Emacs(Spacemacs): Gave me awesome exeperience
-Vim: For god's sake, Vim's system and shortcut is perfect! please don't underestimate it Intellij Family: Stable and Reliable, Comfortable Like Airbus A380
+Vim: For god's sake, Vim's system and shortcut is perfect! please don't underestimate it Intellij Family: Stable and Reliable, Comfortable like Airbus A380

 ## Finally..